ajkanell/aj9/README.md

 # A.J Kanell Website

 Check it out [here](https://ajkanell.com/).
-I used Nextjs, Tailwindcss, and Contentful as a CMS.
+I used Nextjs, Tailwindcss, and Contentful as a CMS.gang